-So how can these treats be Keto friendly?
+So how can these treats be Keto-friendly?

-However, the traditional keto diet has a “carb loophole” — known as “net carbs”.
+However, the traditional keto diet has a carb loophole known as “net carbs”.
 It’s a fancy way of saying that any carbs that come from fiber or from sugar-alcohols don’t count.

-So as long as they can swap ingredients for things that keto allows them to “subtract”, they can create a treat that, while still VERY high in carbs, might be low in net-carbs (once you subtract all the stuff that keto says you can subtract).
+So as long as they can swap ingredients for things that keto allows them to subtract, they can create a treat that, while still VERY high in carbs, might be low in net-carbs (once you subtract all the stuff that keto says you can subtract).

 Genius, right?
-Swap a few ingredients to make it “keto friendly”, and you can eat junk food and still lose weight!!
+Swap a few ingredients to make it “keto-friendly”, and you can eat junk food and still lose weight!

 Sounds too good to be true.
 What’s the catch?

 The other (more important) catch is that the net-carb formula is broken.
-And if you follow it strictly (meaning, you subtract ALL fiber, and ALL sugar-alcohols, no matter what) you’re probably getting more sugar/carbs in your system than you think you are.
+If you follow it strictly (meaning, you subtract ALL fiber, and ALL sugar-alcohols, no matter what) you’re probably getting more sugar/carbs in your system than you think you are.
 (A lot more, actually… and too much to keep your body in ketosis).

 Not all sugar-alcohols are created equal

-In the keto world, the holy-grail of staying in ketosis is to eat so few carbs, that your body never produces an “insulin reaction”.
-(You don’t want glucose in your blood stream.
+In the keto world, the holy grail of staying in ketosis is to eat so few carbs, that your body never produces an “insulin reaction”.
+(You don’t want glucose in your bloodstream.
 You want your body to have to get glucose by breaking down fat).
 If you cause an insulin reaction, you ate too many carbs, and your body stops relying on fat for energy.

-You can measure the glucose reaction of the foods you eat with a blood-glucose meter, which I talk about here.
-And we did a podcast on it, here.
+You can measure the glucose reaction of the foods you eat with a blood glucose meter, which I talk about here, and we did a podcast on it, here.
 And yes, anyone doing a ketogenic diet who’s experimenting with different foods should own one.
 There’s also more on glucose, here.
 All well worth the time to read.

 Best bet?
 Avoid ALL sugar-alcohols if you can.